KnowRe/swint-task/README.md

 # swint-task
-Batch task manager for Swint
+Batch task manager for Swint.
+Proceeds the tasks one-by-one, respectively.

 **Warning: This is not the final draft yet, so do not use this until its official version is launched**